Here are some fun ways to teach your children positional language in a way they will remember.

 12 Fun Positional Language Activities and Games

-You can teach positional language through many different types of experiences.
+Positional language can be taught through many different types of experiences.
 Here are some ideas for positional language games, activities, songs and fingerplays.

 1. Hide the Teddy Bear

 Hide a teddy bear or other favourite toy somewhere in the room.
-Ask your children to look for it.
+Ask the children to look for it.

 When they find the toy, they must explain using positional language where they found it, such as “under the table.”
 Children can take turns hiding the bear.